 Truckstops truck routing and scheduling integrates with VeriLocation tracking systemFebruary 28th, 2014

-Vehicle fleet operators planning their routes with the TRUCKSTOPS VRS (vehicle routing and scheduling system) from MAPMECHANICS can now integrate the scheduling function directly with the VeriLocation vehicle tracking and telematics system, gaining instant feedback on their vehicles’ progress and any delays or changes to their journeys.
+Vehicle fleet operators planning their routes with the Truckstops VRS (vehicle routing and scheduling system) can now integrate the scheduling function directly with the VeriLocation vehicle tracking and telematics system, gaining instant feedback on their vehicles’ progress and any delays or changes to their journeys.

 The integration is especially effective in helping operators to compare the intended fleet schedule with what actually happens on the road – and to do this in real or near-real time.